dev-formata-io/stof/README.md

 See [installation docs](https://docs.stof.dev/book/installation) for CLI instructions and more information.

 ## Embedded Stof
-Stof is written in Rust, but is meant to be used wherever you work.
+Stof is written in Rust, and is meant to be used wherever you work.

-Python bindings are planned.
-Message on Discord and get involved (seeking contributors).
+Python & other language bindings are planned.
+Join the Discord to get involved.

 ### Rust
 ``` toml